 This time I was using a new-to-me paint called Velvet Finishes by Kellie Smith.
 I used Ready, a kind of deglosser, to clean up the piece and knock off any shine from the bed pieces that might prevent the paint from sticking.
 I originally thought I’d use a color called Moody because I wanted something with a little more contrast.
 But in the end I decided that Moody, a gorgeous color by the way, was a bit too blue and bit more dark than I wanted.
 So instead I opted for a color called Opulent and it was perfect.
 Then I used Protect to seal the piece.

-I have no problem understanding why the paint is called Velvet Finishes since that is exactly what your piece feels like once it’s applied.
 It’s highly pigmented, I honestly could have gotten away with just one coat, without being too thick.
 Accidental brushstrokes will not happen with this paint.
-It’s definitely a new favorite!

 And oh my gahhhhh!!
 Isn’t it stunning (even if I do say so myself)!